 Depending on the specific details of your aneurysm, it may or may not exclude you from the best life insurance rates and policies.
 However, there are still insurance companies that will offer favorable rates for those with aneurysm.

 The question is, what is the best life insurance company for an Aneurysm?
-Today, we’re going to go over the 7 easy steps to get the best rate for life insurance with an aneurysm.
+Today, we’re going to go over the 7 easy steps to get the best rate and find the right life insurance company for an aneurysm.
 You can also complete our Instant Quotes form on this page, and we can find the best life insurance rates available for you in your area.

 How to Buy Life Insurance After an Aneurysm?

 If you had an aneurysm, use an independent life insurance agent that has access to multiple companies.

 Everyone that has had an aneurysm is different.
 Your agent will listen to your unique medical condition and your goals for coverage.
 They’ll also ask you the questions that a life insurance company underwriters will want to know.